-Project Phase / Environmental Aspect Affected Potential Impact Type of Impact Options for Prevention for Mitigation or Enhancement Responsible Entity Cost (PHP) Guarantee / Financial Arrangement River Ecology General habitat damage/loss in the dredge area and hydraulic entrainment Disturbance of navigation routes • Reversible Aside from following strictly the general good practices in dredging, here are some specific to the area: Dredging time and location be scheduled to allow temporary shelter/refuge areas.
+Froject Phase / Environmental Component Likely to be Affected Potential Impact Type of Impact Options for Prevention for Mitigation or Enhancement Responsible Entity Cost (PHP) Guarantee / Financial Arrangement R River Ecology General habitat damage/loss in the dredge area and hydraulic entrainment Disturbance of navigation routes • Reversible Aside from following strictly the general good practices in dredging, here are some specific to the area: Dredging time and location be scheduled to allow temporary shelter/refuge areas.
 Scheduling location of dredging, one-side only at a time for example, to provide a sort of navigation route.
-This navigation route should be relatively free of major route barrier in the water column On the socio-economic side, compensation for loss of fishery opportunity should be considered Monitoring database on water quality covering standard parameters for Class C waters (BNRC IAC LGUs Part of operation cost IAC Arrangements
+This navigation route should be relatively free of major route barrier in the water column On the socio-economic side, compensation for loss of fishery opportunity should be considered Monitoring database on water quality covering standard parameters for Class C waters ( BNRC IAC LGUs Part of operation cost IAC Arrangements